dario-ramos/housing_scrapper/README.md

 the application.
 Also, make sure to set DATABASE_STORE to 'herokupg' and HEROKU_APP_NAME to match the Heroku app name as shown in its settings.

 7) Add a Heroku scheduling plugin (there are many free options) to schedule the app to run with the desired frequency.

+## Acceptance tests

+These are implemented using gherkin and the behave module.
+To run them, just enter the command `behave` in the project root directory.
+These tests create a local sqlite database, which is deleted after the test run.
+They send their Telegram notifications to a test bot created specifically for testing; you can find its token and a group chat id in `features/steps/scraping.py`, in the function decorated with `@given('we have a test configuration with sqlite store and Telegram notifications')`.

+Acceptance tests are meant to run in an environment as close as possible to production; that's why a real database and telegram bot are used.
+In the future, other kinds of tests should be added to ensure a higher quality.